-The High School will host two Parents' Night in the 2017-2018 school year: Thursday, September 14, 2017 and Thursday, March 1, 2018.
-The evening has been designed to provide parents the opportunity to follow the student schedule and to learn the expectations for each class from the teacher.
-You will follow your student's schedule period by period beginning at 7:00 p.m. and concluding at 8:45 p.m.
+The High School will host two Parents' Night in the 2018-2019 school year: Thursday, October 4,2018 and Thursday, March 14, 2019 beginning at 7:00pm.
+The evening has been designed to provide parents the opportunity to learn the expectations for each class from the teacher.
 Please mark your calendar and plan to attend this important orientation/expectation session.

-Also, please be sure to attend our Guidance Information Session from 6:00 p.m. until 7:00 p.m. in the High School Auditorium.
+Also, please be sure to attend our Guidance Information Session at 6:00pm in the High School Auditorium.